aws-samples/aws-smsl-predict-airquality-via-weather/README.md

-# aws-smsl-predict-airquality-via-weather
+# ML Demo: Predicting Air Quality w/ ASDI NOAA + OpenAQ Datasets
-A Jupyter Notebook that connects to Amazon Sustainability Data Initiative (ASDI) datasets from NOAA and OpenAQ to build a Machine Learning (ML) model to predict air quality levels using weather data via a Binary Classification Autogluon model.
-This Notebook is NOT for scientific or health purposes.
+This demo consists of a Jupyter Notebook that connects to Amazon Sustainability Data Initiative (ASDI) datasets from NOAA and OpenAQ to build a Machine Learning (ML) model to predict air quality levels using weather data via a Binary Classification [AutoGluon](https://auto.gluon.ai/stable/index.html) model.
+The project's purpose is to demonstrate using two different types of ASDI datasets (files in Amazon S3 and HTTPS APIs) within a Jupyter Notebook, such as provided by Amazon SageMaker Studio Lab.
+This demo is NOT for scientific or health purposes.

-This Jupyter Notebook can be run using Amazon SageMaker Studio Lab and open-source Amazon Sustainability Data Initiative (ASDI) datasets without needing an AWS account.
+This Jupyter Notebook can be run for free using Amazon SageMaker Studio Lab and open-source Amazon Sustainability Data Initiative (ASDI) datasets without needing an AWS account.

 [![Open in SageMaker Studio Lab](https://studiolab.sagemaker.aws/studiolab.svg)](https://studiolab.sagemaker.aws/import/github/aws-samples/aws-smsl-predict-airquality-via-weather/blob/main/aq_by_weather.ipynb)

-## PROBLEM: 1 out of 8 deaths in the world is due to poor air quality*
+## BACKGROUND: 1 out of 8 deaths in the world is due to poor air quality*
-This notebook explores correlations between weather and air quality since we know factors like temperatures, wind speeds, etc, affect certain air quality parameters.
-Predicting air quality based on weather can get into highly sophisticated ML techniques, but this demo shows how merging NOAA GSOD weather data with OpenAQ air quality data to build an ML model using AutoGluon (AutoML from AWS) can result in prediction accuracy of ~75-90% using Binary Classification models for various high-pollution areas and air quality parameters (mostly tested for 2.5 micron Particulate Matter and some Ground Level Ozone).\
+This demo explores correlations between weather and air quality since we know factors like temperatures, wind speeds, etc, affect certain air quality parameters.
+Predicting air quality can get into highly sophisticated ML techniques, but this demo shows how merging NOAA GSOD weather data with OpenAQ air quality data to build an ML model using [AutoGluon](https://auto.gluon.ai/stable/index.html) (AutoML from AWS) can result in prediction accuracy of ~75-90% using Binary Classification models for various high-pollution areas and air quality parameters (mostly tested for 2.5 micron Particulate Matter and some Ground Level Ozone).\
 *Source: [OpenAQ.org](https://OpenAQ.org)

 ### Top 5 US Locations with Worst Air Quality